AliSot2000/CSSMALG/code/MapCreation/README.md

 ```sh
 firefox index.html
 ```

+## Usage
+The Map-Creation-Interface is quite simple to use.
+The user can create roads and intersections by clicking on the buttons on the interface or using the shortcuts.
+The roads and intersections can be moved by dragging them by their drag-points.
+In the interface single roads and intersections can be edited to have different names and attributes.
+Connecting a road with an intersection happens, when you pull the grab-point to one of the sides of the intersection.
+The map can finally be exported as a `.map` export or a `.tsim` export.
+Old maps can can be imported from one of the following files formats: `.map`, `.tsim`, or `.sim` (the last one is the format used by the simulation).
+The simulation can be loaded by clicking the `Import Simulation` button.
+The simulation can be played, paused and reset.

 ## Code Structure
 All the code is in the `code/MapCreation` directory.
 The main file is `index.html`.
 This file contains all the HTML and